TheLovinator1/SunshineSQL/README.md

 # SunshineSQL

-A simple ORM for Python, combining the simplicity of dataclasses with the power of SQLite.
+A simple ORM for Python.